NASA-PDS/naif-pds4-bundler/docs/source/10_overview.rst

-Needless to say, the chapter :ref:`source/50_api_docs:Functions and Modules Documentation` dedicated to the description of functions and modules are aimed to potential contributors to the development of the software package, if you are not planning to do so, don't bother to take a look at the chapter.
+Needless to say, the chapter :ref:`source/50_api_docs:Functions and Modules Documentation` dedicated to the description of functions and modules is aimed at potential contributors to the further development of this NPB software package, if you are not planning to do so, don't bother to take a look at that chapter.

 A Very Brief Introduction to SPICE
 ==================================

-The SPICE (Spacecraft Planets Instrument C- Matrix Events) information system uses ancillary data to provide Solar System geometry information to scientists and engineers for planetary missions in order to plan and analyze scientific observations from space-born instruments.
+The SPICE (Spacecraft Planets Instrument C- Matrix Events) information system uses ancillary data to provide solar system geometry information to scientists and engineers for planetary missions in order to plan and analyze scientific observations from space-born instruments.